 1 8 oz cream cheese

-3/4 cup red pepper, 1/2 cup sharp cheddar cheese, 2 green onions, 1 teaspoon Tony Chacheres Creole Seasoning, 1 6 oz crab
+3/4 cup red pepper, 1/2 cup sharp cheddar cheese, 2 green onions

-• Spoon mixture evenly between the tortillas.
+• Divide the crab and cream cheese mixture evenly among the tortillas.

 Baking Frozen Pinwheels